ghassemiN/Movie-Ticket-Alert-System/README.md

 - Automated checks for ticket availability
 - Customizable notifications for specific movies and showtimes
-- Fast and efficient ticket alerts to maximize your chances of securing the best seats
+- Fast and efficient ticket alerts to maximize your chances of securing the best seats.

 ## Installation